 For five local service groups – Lions Club, Job’s Daughters, Exchange Club, Rotary Club, and Optimist Club – selling concessions during the Caldwell Night Rodeo is their largest fundraiser of the year, raising more than $650,000 since their clubs began selling concessions in 2008.

 In addition to the rodeo, CNR hosts a holiday fundraiser and auction every year at the O’Conner Field House.
 The funds from the ticket sales and auction benefit two or three local nonprofit or community organizations a year.
-In 2017, proceeds totaling over $31,000 from CNR's holiday fundraiser were donated to Shop with A COP, the Idaho Youth Ranch & the Caldwell Burnout Fund.
+In 2018, proceeds totaling over $31,000 from CNR's Miracle on Blaine Street event were donated to Shop with A COP, One Church, One Child & the Caldwell Burnout Fund.

 But the significance of CNR doesn't stop there.
 In a recent study, the City of Caldwell estimated the economic impact of CNR to the local community to be at $10 to $12 million dollars annually.